AnupCloud/Agentic-Deep-Researcher-with-MCP/README.md

 ## Troubleshooting

-- **Missing API Key:** If you see a prompt for the LinkUp API key, enter it in the sidebar.
+- **API Key Issues:** Ensure your LinkUp API key is properly set in `.env` or the Streamlit sidebar
-- **Dependency Issues:** Ensure you used `uv pip install -r requirements.txt` and are using Python 3.11+.
+- **Dependency Problems:** Make sure all requirements are installed: `uv add -r requirements.txt`
-- **Port Conflicts:** If Streamlit fails to launch, try specifying a different port:
-  `streamlit run src/app.py --server.port 8502`
+- **Port Conflicts:** If Streamlit fails to launch, try: `streamlit run src/app.py --server.port 8502`
+- **Cursor Integration:** Verify `.cursor.json` configuration and restart Cursor IDE if needed

+---

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ---